garethgroberts/ProbLEM/README.md

 it deposits output in directories called run_*.
 Examples used to create Figure 11 are included in the directories named run_*.

-There are matplotlib (python) plotting scripts included in ProbLEM_force_OU_evo_single_fig.py, but I find gmt offers a bit more flexibility and hence Figure 11 in the manuscript was produced by running:
+There are matplotlib (python) plotting scripts included in ProbLEM_force_OU_evo_single_fig.py, but I find gmt (https://docs.generic-mapping-tools.org/6.4/index.html) offers a bit more flexibility and hence Figure 11 was produced by running:

 > ./plot_results.gmt

-also included in this directory are various gmt colour palette files used for plotting, note that these are generated within the plot_results.gmt script.
+Also included in this directory are various gmt colour palette files used for plotting, note that these are generated within the plot_results.gmt script.

 The individual scripts have comments to explain variables and values used.
 Do feel free to get in touch if anything isn't clear.

+Scripts were genereate and run on mac (unix core).

 Gareth Roberts, Dec 2023.
 (https://www.garethgroberts.com/home)https://www.garethgroberts.com/home